jorgefz/ulib/readme.md

 *Find index of minimum*.
-Finds the minimum value in an array, and returns array index of its location.
+Finds the minimum value in an array, and returns its index in the array.
 ```c
 size_t imin = intimin(const int *arr, size_t len)
 ```

 *Sum array members*.
-Sums array members and returns rhe result.
+Sums array members and returns the result.
 ```c
 size_t sum = intsum(const int *arr, size_t len)
 ```